Policy details

 18.1.3 Designated Officers must undertake appropriate training and will receive refresher training or updating annually as appropriate and following significant legislative change.
 Designated Staff will be required to keep up to date with developments in safeguarding.

-18.1.4 All staff are required to read Part one of the Keeping Children Safe in Education (Sept 2023).
+18.1.4 All staff are required to read Part one of the Keeping Children Safe in Education (Sept 2024).
 All monitoring records will be help by HR.

-18.2 Recruitment of Staff
+18.2 Recruitment of staff

 18.2.1 The College will seek to ensure that unsuitable and/or barred people are prevented from working with children and vulnerable adults and will follow safe recruitment practices.
 The day to day responsibility for practice and procedure lies with the Director of Human Resources in accordance with the Criminal Convictions, Disclosure and Barring Policy (Staff).